Skip to main content

 Nick Shook's takeaways:

 1. Las Vegas earns gritty win without top two players.
 The Raiders had a couple of legitimate built-in excuses for losing Sunday: They were forced to play without both Maxx Crosby (ankle) and Davante Adams (hamstring).
 That didn't matter to Antonio Pierce's team, though, which got creative offensively to attempt to replace Adams' production, and dialed up well-timed blitzes with the hope the numbers game would steamroll Cleveland's patchwork offensive line.
 The combined efforts worked, helping the Raiders overcome an early 10-0 deficit and hang on for the win even when it seemed as if they might have their hearts broken in the game's final minute.
 Just go Google the name of the player who sacked Deshaun Watson on the decisive fourth down.
-His name is Charles Snowden, an undrafted free agent who has made stops in Chicago, Tampa Bay and had five games worth of experience entering Sunday.
+His name is Charles Snowden, an undrafted free agent who has made stops in Chicago and Tampa Bay and had five games worth of experience entering Sunday.
 He delivered in the biggest spot, helping the Raiders secure a win in a moment in which Crosby would have normally been the hero.
 It was a testament to the job Pierce has done to this point, and could end up being a significant win for the now 2-2 Raiders.

 2. Undisciplined Browns waste another opportunity.
 Cleveland dropped to 1-3 by losing yet another winnable game.
 The most penalized team in the NFL committed just five fouls (that were accepted), but two of them were devastating: A third-down roughing the passer call bought the Raiders a fresh set of downs and led to a Las Vegas touchdown, and a holding call on Nick Harris wiped out what would have been a game-altering 82-yard touchdown pass from Watson to Amari Cooper.
 Speaking of Cooper, he dropped a perfect pass from Watson over the middle, allowing the ball to bounce off his chest directly into the air for an interception -- another game-changing play.
 Cooper is off to an incredibly rough start in 2024, which mirrors much of what plagues the Browns.
 They don't tackle well, their banged-up offensive line struggles to get the job done on the ground and in protecting Watson, and they make an incredible amount of mental errors (see: Harris' premature snap in a crucial spot late in a one-score game).
 They don't do the little things well, which snowballs into an ugly display of football fitting for a team headed for a top-five pick in the draft, not one trying to make consecutive playoff appearances.
 In fact, Watson played well Sunday, but because the Browns can't get out of their own way, it didn't matter.

-3. Raiders run game surfaces.
+3. Raiders' run game surfaces.
 After falling short of 75 yards as a team in each of their first three games, Las Vegas' ground game made an overdue appearance in resounding fashion Sunday, ripping through Cleveland's defense to the tune of 152 yards and two scores.
 Their approach was relatively novel: Six players accounted for at least one carry for a positive gain, but only two of those six were running backs.
 Alexander Mattison and Zamir White combined for 110 yards on 22 carries, while offensive coordinator Luke Getsy involved the likes of receivers DJ Turner, Tre Tucker and Tyreik McAllister, plus tight end Brock Bowers.
-This creativity kept the Browns' defense on its heels and helped the Raiders score 20 unanswered points after falling behind 10-0 late in the first.
+This creativity kept the Browns defense on its heels and helped the Raiders score 20 unanswered points after falling behind 10-0 late in the first.
 The new wrinkles in the ground game also took some pressure off quarterback Gardner Minshew, who was inconsistent in the passing game but avoided major mistakes.
 In total, for perhaps the first time since Las Vegas' second-half comeback win over Baltimore, the Raiders produced an offense with consistent life.
 That's a good sign for this team, which usually relies heavily on the defense, and was needed in a game played without Davante Adams.

 Next Gen Stats Insight from Browns-Raiders (via NFL Pro): The Browns allowed 99 rushing yards on 20 missed tackles, tied for the most of any defense in a game this season (Jets, Week 1).